jhu-ip/cs220-f25/assign/final.md

 ## Overview

-You will work in your three-person team to implement a version of the board game chess in C++.
+You will work in your team of two or three people to implement a version of the board game chess in C++.
 This is an exercise both in object-oriented design and in the proper application of the programming techniques we’ve learned throughout the course.
 A portion of your grade will be based on the merits of your design, including reducing code duplication.
 Your code must be well documented and tested, with all memory leaks eliminated.

 ## Getting started